jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/MultiRowStrings/task.md

 ### Theory

+1. What are the multiline strings?
+2. The `trimIndent` function

+#### 1. What are the multiline strings?

 When working with long strings, it is most convenient to use the so-called [multiline strings](https://kotlinlang.org/docs/coding-conventions.html#strings).
 Unlike regular strings, they are enclosed in triple quotes:
 ```kotlin